A-Nuru/Model-View-Controller/README.md

-# Software design patterns
+# Architecture

-This repository contains resources (including exemplars, instructions, and starter code) for the **Software design patterns** module.
+This repository contains resources (including exemplars, instructions, and starter code) for the **Architecture** module.

 ## Set-up